|

 Receiving a lei greeting

 In Hawaii, most visitors purchase fresh flower leis made from purple orchids.
 I know, I’ve bought a few.
 However, while they are pretty, those made from tuberose or plumeria have more fragrance.
+Keep the lei in a plastic bag and refrigerate to prevent spoilage when not worn.

 If your home country does not allow you to bring home a fresh lei made from native Hawaiian flowers, consider purchasing one made from seeds or shells.

-11. Hawaiian Music
+10. Hawaiian Music

 During my first cruise through the Hawaii Islands, I was enraptured by Israel Kamakawiwo’ole’s version of “somewhere over the rainbow” played on the cruise ship.